-You can write the below script in the source page in SharePoint to Redirect user to another page.
+You can write the script below on the source page in the SharePoint site to redirect the user to another page.

 <script type="text/javascript">